MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 > [!NOTE]
 > If you wish to make changes to this setting, do so before your initial migration job is submitted.
 This setting is global; it will apply to all subsequent tasks you submit.

-When this setting is on, an incremental check of the SharePoint Online target environment is performed.
+When this setting is on, an incremental check of the SharePoint target environment is performed.
 Files are evaluated as follows:

 |**Status**|**Result**|
 |:-----|:-----|